Portrait of Carlos Rahme, Senior Legal Consultant with more than 15 years of experience in corporate, civil, and labor law

 Areas of Practice

-While Carlos aims to settle disputes outside of court, he is well-equipped to represent clients in litigation when necessary.
-His dual focus on prevention and resolution makes him a strategic legal advisor.
+Carlos prefers to settle disputes before they reach court, but he represents clients in litigation when negotiation runs out.
+His focus on both prevention and resolution makes him a steady adviser for businesses weighing whether to fight or settle.

 Core Responsibilities